Andr0id88/dotfiles/README.md

 * zsh (shell)
 * Also other config files, for example xdg default programs, inputrc and more.

+#### Who is it aimed for?
+For the most part myself, but if anyone else see any use of any of this please feel free to help yourself.
+I am only using i3wm, so if you are a GUI person some of the config files wont be of any use to you.

 ## Scripts:
 There are numerous custom scripts located [here](https://github.com/Andr0id88/dotfiles/tree/master/.local/bin/tools), most of the scripts are self explanatory and contains comments.